Can liver cancer be prevented?

 Worldwide, the most significant risk factor for liver cancer is chronic infection with hepatitis B virus (HBV) and hepatitis C virus (HCV).
 These viruses can spread from person to person through sharing contaminated needles (such as in drug use) and through unprotected sex, so some of these cancers may be prevented by not sharing needles and by using safer sex practices (such as consistent use of condoms).

-A vaccine to help prevent hepatitis B infection has been available since the early 1980s.
-The US Centers for Disease Control and Prevention (CDC) recommends that all children, as well as adults at risk (health care workers, those whose behaviors may put them at risk, etc.) get this vaccine to reduce the risk of hepatitis and liver cancer.
+A vaccine to help prevent HBV infection has been available since the early 1980s.
+The US Centers for Disease Control and Prevention (CDC) recommends that all children, as well as adults at risk get this vaccine to reduce the risk of hepatitis and liver cancer.

-There is no vaccine for hepatitis C. Preventing HCV infection, as well as HBV infection in people who have not been immunized, is based on understanding how these infections occur.
+There is no vaccine for HCV.
+Preventing HCV infection, as well as HBV infection in people who have not been immunized, is based on understanding how these infections occur.
 These viruses can be spread through sharing contaminated needles (such as in drug use), unprotected sex, and through childbirth.

-People at high risk for hepatitis B or C should be tested for these infections so they can be watched for liver disease and treated if needed.
-Several drugs can be used to treat hepatitis B and C.
+People at high risk for HBV or HCV should be tested for these infections so they can be watched for liver disease and treated if needed.

-A number of drugs can be used to treat chronic hepatitis B. These drugs have been shown to reduce the number of viruses in the blood and lessen liver damage.
+A number of drugs are used to treat chronic HBV.
+These drugs reduce the number of viruses in the blood and lessen liver damage.
 Although they do not cure the disease, they lower the risk of cirrhosis and might lower the risk of liver cancer, as well.

 Limiting alcohol and tobacco use